-- Once you have selected the bike that you would like to add CustomColour to, select CHOOSE SIZE to load BikeBuilder.
+- Firstly, you need to choose the bike that you want to pply the CustomColour to.
+Then click on CHOOSE SIZE to load the BikeBuilder.

-- Choose your frame size, each size has a height range to help you select the right one for you.
+- Select your frame size (each size has a height guide to help you select the right one for you).

-- When you have chosen your size, click the ‘Customise Bike’ button that appears at the bottom of the screen.
+- When you have selected your correct size, click the ‘Customise Bike’ button that appears at the bottom of the screen.

-This handy tool offers almost unlimited customisation to help you design your dream Ribble bike.
-Each time you select an option the image will change to reflect your current selections.
-Plus, you can also download an image of your completed masterpiece to show off to friends and family too!
+This advanced tool provides you with almost unlimited customised paint options to enable you to design your dream Ribble bike.
+There are literally thousands of colour combinations, so go ahead, let your imagination run wild.
+Each time you make a selection, the image will change to reflect your current selections.
+As an added bonus you can download an image of your creative masterpiece to display your artistic talents to friends and family too!

 Step 1.
 Paint Finish

 There are three paint options available, Gloss, Matt, or Glitter.
 Gloss is the default finish, whereas there is a small upgrade cost of £50 for a Matt finish and the glitter adds an extra £220.

 The default option is Gloss paint which adds a highly reflective sheen for a slick, contemporary look.

 Matt paint gives the bike a softer look and accentuates every curve and shape of the tubing.

 The third option is the glitter colourway, little flakes within the paint catch the light, this paintwork looks sensational and positively sparkles when in direct sunlight.